Title and statement of responsibility area

 Statement of responsibility relating to publisher's series

 Numbering within publisher's series

 Archival description area

 Name of creator

-The materials were accessioned by the Dalhousie University Archives in 1984.
-The custodial history is unknown.
+Records were accessioned by the Dalhousie University Archives in 1984.
+Custodial history is unknown.

 Scope and content

 Restrictions on access